-- Explain technical or discipline-specific terminology (for example: “These works aided young readers with scansion, the act of determining the meter in a line of verse”).
+- Explain technical or discipline-specific terminology (e.g., “These works aided young readers with scansion, the act of determining the meter in a line of verse”).

 - Make sure you have obtained copyright permissions for images when required.

 - Don’t embed images directly into your draft; rather, indicate where in the text they should go (i.e., Insert picture1.jpg here)

-- Write a caption for each image, including the call number and the HOLLIS record permalink:
+- Provide image captions following the example below, including call number and HOLLIS record permalink:

 Submitting Your Post

 Once you are satisfied with your draft, send an email to the editor with the following attachments:

 - The text of your post in a .docx file;